 Please visit the Records Division at the St. Joseph County Jail which is located at 401 W. Sample St. South Bend, between the hours of 8 am and 4 pm to fill out a noise ordinance request.

-The Recorders Office is open daily 8-4:30 Monday- Friday.
-We do remain open during lunch hours with limited staffing.
+We are open daily from 8:00am - 4:30pm Monday- Friday (We do remain open during lunch hours with limited staffing).

 There is free 2 hour street parking available on most downtown streets from 6am to 6pm.

 If you think you will need more time there are a couple parking garages that charge a small fee.